Constitution of Malaysia: Part II of the Second Schedule (Persons born on and after Malaysia Day)

 Under Part II, every person who is born within Malaysia and at least one of his parents is a citizen or permanent resident at the time of birth of the said person, are citizen by operation of law.
 This pathway is how majority of Malaysian citizens acquire their citizenship.

 For persons who are born overseas, his father must be a citizen at the time of birth, and his father must either be born in Malaysia, or at the time of the birth of the said person, is in service of the government of Malaysia.
 Persons who are born overseas to a Malaysian father must also have their birth register with a Malaysian diplomatic mission within one year after the birth of the said person; or if the person is born in Brunei, register with the Federal Government, in order for him to be a citizen by operation of law.

 However, for persons who are born in Singapore, at least one of his parents (not limited to father) must be a citizen at the time of birth in order for the person to be recognised a citizen by operation of law, and it does not require the birth to be register at a Malaysia diplomatic mission.

-Paragraph (e), section 1 of this Part also recognises that anyone who born inside Malaysia and within one year after his birth is not born a citizen of any country otherwise than by virtue of this paragraph, is a citizen by operation of law.
+Paragraph (e), section 1 of this Part also recognises that anyone who is born inside Malaysia and within one year after his birth is not born a citizen of any country otherwise than by virtue of this paragraph, is a citizen by operation of law.